FreeOurKnowledge/website/.github/ISSUE_TEMPLATE/marketing-blitz.md

 ### Purpose of this marketing blitz
 <e.g., To inform people that the Github repository is now open for community input and collaboration>

+Once you have contacted the relevant channels below, check them off to keep track of where you're at.

 ### Internal channels (FOK)
 Note: each of these channels needs it's own piece of text adapted to the format (can borrow from below)
 - [ ] Mailchimp mailing list -- send out newsletter with project update/s (check with Cooper if any other info to include)